-Our recommendation: Avoid using external tracking scripts wherever possible – and where not, only if they are actively used.
+Our recommendation: Avoid external tracking scripts where possible – and where not, only use them if they are actively used.
 But with third-party tracking, it is eminently important to comply with the GDPR requirements.
 And the GDPR clearly states: consensus is mandatory.

 Please note: Effective consent must also be logged per user in compliance with the GDPR.
 So if you can’t or don’t want to do without third-party tracking scripts, then use a secure GDPR solution, such as Usercentrics together with our Tracking Manager.
 As a Usercentrics Partner, we advise you comprehensively if necessary and implement the necessary measures for you.

 Half-baked solutions are a sword of Damocles

 Various industries were affected by the warning, in particular online trading, real estate, finance, social networks, legal services, software, health, education and comparison portals.
 Data protection authorities are increasingly receiving not only personal complaints from affected users, but also general information with requests and concerns from citizens.

 The companies affected must now act immediately : The Berlin data protection authority is already announcing prompt inspections – if the GDPR problems have not been resolved by then, official proceedings will be opened – experience shows that a fine can then no longer be avoided.